Vyral/base-template/_posts/2019-05-17-steer-clear-of-these-7-pricing-myths.md

 **1\.
 You should price high so that you have room to negotiate down**.
 Some assume that the best way to secure top dollar is to overprice your property.
 The idea behind this is that even if buyers ask to pay less, you’ll still wind up earning fair market value.
 Unfortunately, overpriced homes actually tend to repel buyers.
 Following this strategy, you’ll likely either have to go through a series of price reductions or have to take your home off the market altogether.

 **2\.
 You might leave money on the table by pricing too close to market value**.
-Some sellers fear that putting their home on the market for a price that too closely resembles its true value, they might walk away with less money than its worth.
+Some sellers fear that putting their home on the market for a price that too closely resembles its true value might mean walking away with less money than it's worth.
 In actuality, doing this can generate buyer interest and, potentially, help you to incite a bidding war.

 **3\.
 If you aren't seeing the results, you can always relist later to earn a better deal**.
 This is true in some cases, but it’s important to realize that timing does matter.
 The market is changing all the time, and conditions may actually worsen (rather than improve) between now and the time you decide to relist.